dzeke/ColoradoRiverCollaborate/LakeMeadWaterConservationProgramAnalysis/LakeMeadStorageICS/README.md

 # Lake Mead Storage and Water Conservation Account Balances

-Generates a plot of Lake Mead storage and water conservation account balances over time.
+Generates a plot of Lake Mead Storage, Water Conservation Program Account Balances, anticipated Lake Mead storage if the water conservation program did not exist, and reservoir protection elevation.
 See file **LakeMeadStorageICS.pdf** for full metadata.

-Within the Colorado River basin, the Lake Mead water conservation program is called the "Intentionally Created Surplus" program and defined in the 2007 Interim Guidelines and 2019 Drought Contingency Plans.
+Within the Colorado River basin, the Lake Mead water conservation program is called Intentionally Created Surplus (ICS) program for Lake Mead.
+This program is defined in the 2007 Interim Guidelines and 2019 Drought Contingency Plans (Reclamation, 2007; 2019).

+In the voluntary conservation program, states reduce use from their historical allocations, leave the conserved water in Lake Mead, and withdraw the conserved water at a future date under certain restrictions.
 Dr. David Rosenberg

 david.rosenberg@usu.edu